Eugenia Charles: Prime minister

-She was re-elected in the 1985 general election and the 1990 general election.
-Charles and her party were considered conservative by Caribbean standards.
-However, American observers considered many of her policies to be centrist or even leftist; for instance, she supported some social welfare programmes.
-Other issues that were important to her were anti-corruption laws and individual freedom.
-For her uncompromising stance on this and other issues, she became known as the "Iron Lady of the Caribbean" (after the original "Iron Lady", Margaret Thatcher).
+Charles and her party have been considered conservatives.
+However, The Independent argues that this conservatism was merely "nominal", due to her work on anti-corruption laws, economic reform, and equal rights for women, which she began immediately after her election.
+For her uncompromising stance on these and other issues, she became known as the "Iron Lady of the Caribbean" (after the original "Iron Lady", Margaret Thatcher).
+She was also known as "Mamo Charles".